ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 A Message type created by the Verifier Role and ultimately consumed by Relying Parties.
 -->

-## RATS Principals
+## "Entities" -- Containers for the Roles

+Containers for the Roles.

-RATS Principals are entities, users, organizations, devices and computing environments (e.g., devices, platforms, services, peripherals).
+Entities are users, organizations, devices and computing environments (e.g., devices, platforms, services, peripherals).

 RATS Principals may implement one or more RATS Roles.
 Role interactions occurring within the same RATS Principal are out-of-scope.